Amphotericin B Tillomed liposomal 50 mg powder for dispersion for infusion

 Anaphylaxis and anaphylactoid reactions

 Anaphylaxis and anaphylactoid reactions have been reported in association with liposomal amphotericin B infusion.
 Allergic type reactions, including severe infusion-related reactions can occur during administration of amphotericin-containing products, including Amphotericin B Tillomed liposomal (see section 4.8).
-Therefore, administration of a test dose is still advisable before a new course of treatment (see section 4.2).
+Therefore, every dose of liposomal amphotericin B should be infused over 30-60 minutes and the patient closely monitored every time.
 If a severe allergic or anaphylactic/anaphylactoid reaction occurs, the infusion should be immediately discontinued and the patient should not receive further infusion of Amphotericin B Tillomed liposomal.

 Infusion-related reactions